lachlanmcdonald/magicavoxel-shaders/README.md

 <h3 id="slice_shader">Slice</h3>

 ```
-xs sx [c] [count]
+xs sx [offset] [count]
-xs sy [c] [count]
+xs sy [offset] [count]
-xs sz [c] [count]
+xs sz [offset] [count]
 ```

 <img src="/img/slice.png?raw=true" alt="" width="238"><img src="/img/slice_sx_19_1.png?raw=true" alt="" width="238"><img src="/img/slice_sy_15_1.png?raw=true" alt="" width="238">

-The slice shaders removes one or more segments from the x, y or z axis.
-All other rows are shuffled to full the available space.
-The first parameter `c` is the coordinate of the segment you wish to remove and `count` is the number of rows.
+The slice shaders removes one or more segments from the X, Y or Z-axis.
+All other segments are shuffled to full the available space.
+The first parameter `c` is the coordinate of the segment you wish to remove and `count` is the number of segments.
 Note that `count` is optional and defaults to `1`.

 For example, in the first image, segments are removed with these commands: